aphiwekhuzwayo/Exploratory-Data-Analysis-and-Advance-data-analysis-/README.md

-# Exploratory-Data-Analysis-and-Advance-data-analysis-
+#📊 Exploratory Data Analysis & Advanced SQL Data Analysis

 This project showcases a complete workflow for Exploratory Data Analysis (EDA) and Advanced SQL analytics using Microsoft SQL Server.
 It includes database creation, schema setup, exploratory queries, cumulative insights, ranking logic, part-to-whole analysis, performance analysis, and advanced business reporting such as Customer and Product reports.
-The objective is to demonstrate strong SQL proficiency, analytical thinking, and the ability to extract business-ready insights from raw transactional data.
+The goal is to demonstrate strong SQL proficiency, analytical thinking, and the ability to turn raw transactional data into business-ready insights.

-Tech Stack
+🛠️ Tech Stack

 Microsoft SQL Server